kn-bibs/dotplot/README.md

 ## Idea

 Dotplot is a plot used mainly in biology for graphical visualisations of sequences' similarity.
-[Read more on Wikipedia] (https://en.wikipedia.org/wiki/Dot_plot_%28bioinformatics%29).
+[Read more on Wikipedia](https://en.wikipedia.org/wiki/Dot_plot_%28bioinformatics%29).

 ## Why to create a new package?